Skip to main content Skip to main navigation Skip to search

 What you can do

-• Do not move plants, plant material (particularly coconut seedlings or foliage) or soil out of the Torres Strait Protected Zone to the Torres Strait Permanent Biosecurity Monitoring Zone, or from either zone to mainland Australia without a permit and an inspection by a Department of Agriculture and Water Resources biosecurity officer.
+• Do not move plants, plant material (particularly coconut seedlings or foliage) or soil out of the Torres Strait Protected Zone to the Torres Strait Permanent Biosecurity Monitoring Zone, or from either zone to mainland Australia without a permit and an inspection by a departmental biosecurity officer.

-• Report any signs of suspect coconut plant diseases to the Department of Agriculture and Water Resources by phone on +61 7 4241 7800 or email NAQS.
+• Report any signs of suspect coconut plant diseases to the department by phone on +61 7 4241 7800 or email NAQS.

 warning sign